anttieskola/aje/README.md

 	- [My servers setup](https://github.com/anttieskola/setup)

 ## Deployment locations
-- Web.Ui published on server into path `/usr/local/bin/aje/`
+- Web.Ui published on server into path `/usr/local/bin/AJE.Ui.Public/`
-- News published on server into path `/usr/local/bin/aje-news/`
+- News published on server into path `/usr/local/bin/AJE.Service.News/`
-- TODO: Publish NewsAnalyze (have to go back to Kokkola to setup another server with GPU)
+- NewsAnalyzer published on server into path `/usr/local/bin/AJE.Service.NewsAnalyzer/`
+- Llama.cpp is installed manually on server into path `/usr/local/bin/Llama/`
+- Redis is installed manually on server into path `/usr/local/bin/Redis/`
+	- Modules have own folders under `/usr/local/bin`
+- Postgresql is installed using their apt package repository

+Could someday learn to create docker containers and make one for each component.

 ## Folder paths
 - `/var/aje/yle` is used to store raw YLE news downloads